 - Add the spices and stir to combine.

-- Add the broth (or wine if using) and cook for a couple of minutes.
+- Add the broth and cook for a couple of minutes.

 - Stir in the tomato sauce, Worcestershire sauce, bay leaves, raisins, olives, capers and potatoes.
 Cover and simmer over low heat until the potatoes become tender.